 Hippology is a part of the Johnson County Horse project that combines, Horse Judging, Horse Bowl and an overall knowledge about anything that is related to horses.

 This contest is fairly new to Texas and to Johnson County and has become very competitive over the last 6 years.
 There is a state competition for senior and junior teams, and individuals, that is usually held in August at a location to be announced.
 Teams of three or four members participate in horse evaluation, team problem, written exam, slide exam, and station phase.
 Many of the 4-H members have commented that this is one of the "most fun" horse contests that they participate in.
 The winning senior team goes on to compete in January in Denver at the National Western 4-H Horse Classic competition.
-Johnson County has had 3 teams qualify for the Denver competition in the last 5 years.
-All 3 teams placed among the top 10 finishers.
-Our program now has around 20 participants and is growing every year.

 You do not need to own a horse to be on the judging team, the horse bowl team or the hippology team.